• Skip to primary navigation

 Tweet

-Most new VHF radio users get their initial experience by calling another person or a marina.
+VHF Radio How To Use?
+Most new VHF users get their initial experience by calling another person or a marina.
 After making a few calls, using the VHF radio becomes second nature – just like using the telephone.
 Here are six easy steps on how to make a VHF Radio call, a video and a written example in addition to some deviations to the common VHF call and a video.

-1. Make sure that that VHF is on the channel you want to use.
-Also, check that no one is using the channel prior to making a call.
+1. Before making a call, ensure that VHF is on the channel you want to use and that no one else is using it.

-2. Depress the side button of the radio, speak clearly and project your voice forward across the microphone area rather than directly into it, and then say the name of the boat or person/place that you’re calling up to three times and then say the name of your boat up to three times.
+2. Depress the side button of the radio, speak clearly, and project your voice across the microphone area rather than directly into it.
+Then, say the name of the boat or person/place you’re calling up to three times, and then say the name of your boat up to three times.

-3. When the person you’re calling responds, if you’re on Channel 16, you then need to suggest moving to a different working channel to carry on the conversation.
-Never hold a conversation on channel 16, or any hailing channel, as it is for initial contact and/or emergencies only.
+3. When the person you’re calling responds, if you’re on Channel 16, you must suggest moving to a different working channel to continue the conversation.
+Never converse on Channel 16 or any hailing channel; it is only for initial contact and emergencies.

-4. Once the person you’re calling responds that they’re moving to another channel, you then change channels and say the boat name up to three times and then you’re boat name up to three times.
+4. Once the person you’re calling responds that they’re moving to another channel, you change channels and say the boat name up to three times and then your boat names up to three times.

-5. After the boat you’re calling responds, both parties can then take turns speaking saying ‘over’ (NEVER ‘over and out’) whenever the person speaking is done talking and waiting for a reply.
+5. After the boat you’re calling responds, both parties can take turns saying ‘over’ (NEVER ‘over and out’) whenever the person speaking is done talking and waiting for a reply.

-How To Make A VHF Radio Call Example
+How To Make A VHF Radio How To Use Example

 An example of two cruisers using the VHF radio on channel 16 is as follows: